-A course that examines the dynamics of the American elections system, with particular focus on presidential elections.
+Examines the dynamics of the American elections system.
 Students explore theoretical literature that seeks to explain elections and their outcomes, and engage in practical activities associated with the running of electoral campaigns.
+Prerequisites: junior status or consent.
 Offered fall of even-numbered years.